kevinf11/Project0-CS50-s-Web-Programming-with-Python-and-JavaScript/README.md

 # Project0
-Developed by following CS50-s-Web-Programming-with-Python-and-JavaScript on edx.org.
+Developed by following CS50-s-Web-Programming-with-Python-and-JavaScript course on edx.org.
 This website is about my chess preferences.